Istarnion/magic_touchscreen/README.md

 The TouchData uses a normalized coordinate system with origo at the top left corner relative to the screens native orientation.
 Flipping and/or swapping axes is up to the client application.

+To test the library, just run the magicts_test.cpp file.